irulast/chia_crypto_utils/lib/src/exchange/btc/README.md

 1. The BTC holder may sweep XCH from the escrow puzzlehash if they provide the preimage receipt, which is revealed only after a lightning payment request is paid, transferring BTC to the XCH holder.
 This is how the exchange is completed.
 2. If the exchange validity time has passed and the XCH at the escrow puzzlehash has not yet been spent by the BTC holder, the XCH holder may claw the funds back using their private key.
 This is how the exchange is aborted in the event that the BTC holder decides not to hold up their end of the exchange after the escrow transfer.

+This works in a similar fashion as [Hash Time-Locked Contracts](https://github.com/lnbook/lnbook/blob/develop/08_routing_htlcs.asciidoc#hash-time-locked-contracts) on the Bitcoin blockchain.

 ## Chiaswap Flowchart
 ![chiaswap flowchart](./exchange_offer_flow_chart.png)